chrisidkk/SpreeOS/README.md

 **Latest version is 10 1.0**

+# Requirements

+Make sure your computer meets the requirements for Windows 10 and 11 for 64 bit.
+32 bit versions are not supported.
+Minimum recommended storage for SpreeOS is 32GB.

 # What does it do?
 SpreeOS gets rid of almost all the Windows and Microsoft bloat that comes in a regular Windows installation to improve performance so you can get the highest possible frames in any game, or it can make things like rendering much smoother.
 You decide!